Blockchain Infrastructure for Fintechs

 Sequencer - The component that orders and processes transactions on OP Stack infrastructure.
 Can be configured with compliance controls - OFAC screening, transaction allowlists - that run before a transaction is accepted.

 Sequencer revenue - The spread between transaction fees users pay and the cost to settle those transactions to the Ethereum base layer.
+On dedicated infrastructure, this revenue belongs to the infrastructure operator, not a third-party network.

 Ethereum settlement layer - The base network that provides final settlement guarantees for transactions processed on OP Stack infrastructure.
 User assets remain withdrawable through Ethereum regardless of sequencer status.